felix-melligan/NetApp_Cloud_SE_Documentation/Azure/Connector_Deployment.md

 ## Installing the Connector software on an existing Linux host <a name="Installing-the-Connector-software-on-an-existing-Linux-host"></a>

+## Planning your Cloud Volumes ONTAP configuration in Azure <a name="Planning-your-Cloud-Volumes-ONTAP-configuration-in-Azure"></a>

 	o Azure disk type
 		§ What disk types are available in Azure? o Azure disk size